jaantollander/masters-thesis/content/30_monitoring.md

 We described how client-server applications work in Section \ref{client-server-application}.
 We built the monitoring system as a client-server application, consisting of a Monitoring client, an Ingest server, and a Time series database, illustrated in Figure \ref{fig:monitoring-system}.
 The statistics we collect from Jobstats form multiple time series.
-We explain how we store time series data in *time series database* in Section \ref{storing-time-series-data}.
+We explain how we store time series data in *time series database* in Subsection \ref{storing-time-series-data}.
-In Section \ref{monitoring-client}, we explain how a *monitoring client* collects the usage statistics from Lustre Jobstats on each Lustre server and sends them to the *ingest server*.
+In Subsection \ref{monitoring-client}, we explain how a *monitoring client* collects the usage statistics from Lustre Jobstats on each Lustre server and sends them to the *ingest server*.
 Due to various issues, we had to modify the monitoring client during the thesis.
 These changes affected the analysis and required significant changes in the analysis code and methods.
 We explain the initial and modified versions of the monitoring client.
-Section \ref{ingest-server} explains how the ingest server processes the data from the monitoring clients and inserts it into the time series database.
+Subsection \ref{ingest-server} explains how the ingest server processes the data from the monitoring clients and inserts it into the time series database.

 The thesis advisor and system administrators were responsible for enabling Lustre Jobstats, developing the monitoring client and ingest server, installing them on Puhti, and maintaining the database.
 We adapted the Monitoring client and Ingest server codes from a GPU monitoring program written in the Go language [@go_language], which used InfluxDB [@influxdb] as a database.